DIVISION OF ASSETS

 Sometimes it can be difficult to uncover what property is under your spouse's control.
 Your spouse may try to hide or spend assets during a divorce to avoid division of the asset.
 It may be in your interest to talk to your attorney about hiring a forensic accountant who can track the marital assets.

 VALUATION OF THE PROPERTY

 For complex assets, determining the valuation of the asset can be tricky and may require the help of other professionals such as real estate experts, investigators, business valuators, and forensic accountants.
 Examples of complex property include stocks, retirement accounts, pensions, 401(k)s, bonds, businesses, and real estate.
 Sometimes one joint expert is hired or sometimes each spouse hires their own expert.

 Even for assets that may appear simple on the surface, issues can arise.
 For example, if one spouse is buying the marital home from the other spouse and you agree upon the equity in the house, you still may have to consider whether the selling costs will be deducted and who is responsible for the taxes.

 DIVIDING ASSETS EQUALLY

 In California, you can divide an asset equally one of three ways: 1) in-kind division, 2) value division, and 3) sale and division.

 To divide assets in-kind means that the property is divided physically in half without a sale.
-For example, if the property is stocks in a corporation, each spouse would get half of the stock.
+For example, if the property is publicly-held stocks, each spouse could get half of the stock.

-In a value division, you determine the value of the properties, divide the property, and then equalize.
-For instance, if the spouses owned two houses, they would first determine the value of each home.
-Each spouse would keep one house, and then equalize the difference in value, meaning the spouse with the higher-valued house would owe the difference in value.
+In a value division, you determine the value of the properties, divide the values, and then equalize.
+For instance, if the parties owned two houses, they would first determine the value of each home.
+Each spouse would keep one house, and then equalize the difference in value, meaning the spouse with the higher-valued house would owe the difference in value to the other spouse.